H1emu/h1emu-server-dev/README.md

 run `npm start` to launch a loginserver + a zoneserver ( who are required to play )

-run `npm run *NAMEOFSERVER/CLIENT*` the server/client of your choice.
+run `npm run *NAMEOFSERVER/CLIENT*` to launch the server/client of your choice.

 Servers/Clients: